Nuns on the Run: Reception

-The film received mixed reviews from critics, and was criticised in the United States for its lack of depth and excessive use of nuns for humour.
+The film received mixed reviews from critics, and was criticised in the United States for its lack of depth and excessive use of nuns for humour, and for the film's basic concept being a rehash of the 1959 classic Some Like It Hot.
 On Rotten Tomatoes, the film has a 42% rating based on reviews from 26 critics, with an average rating of 4.6/10.

 Roger Ebert asked, "Why do filmmakers so often insist that nuns are funny?
 I'll bet there are some psychological reasons buried around here somewhere."
 Ebert and Gene Siskel had also ridiculed Fox's advertising campaign for the film; in retaliation, Fox's president of marketing, Bob Harper, announced that they would be barred from press screenings of future films released by the company, though he backed down after only three weeks under pressure from the Chicago Film Critics Association (of which neither Siskel nor Ebert was a member).
 Michael Wilmington of the Los Angeles Times noted that as far as drag comedies go, the film "has some bawdy class—but only because of its casting".

 Vincent Canby wrote in The New York Times that "Nuns on the Run is a great leveler.
 It makes everyone in the audience feel a rascally 8 years old, the age at which whoopee cushions (when they work) seem the greatest invention since firecrackers."
 Owen Gleiberman wrote in one of Entertainment Weeklys first issues that the film "isn't a madcap-hysterical, end-of-the-empire drag farce; it doesn't hash over what Monty Python did definitively over 20 years ago.
 It's a cleverly directed caper comedy about two crooks on the lam, and it has its fair share of chuckles."

 Box office

+The movie was a hit in Britain and made £3.2 million at the UK box office.

 The film was successful in the US on limited release, making $658,835 in its first screenings at 76 theatres.
 Nuns on the Run grossed US$10,959,015, according to Box Office Mojo.

-It made £3.2 million at the UK box office.
+However according to Idle "They were really hoping for big things in America and it didn't happen...
+It did happen everywhere else - it happened in Europe, it was big in England, the video was big.It was nice but they didn't make a killing in the States like they wanted to do."

+Idle felt Fox made a mistake opening the film on a few screens and letting word of mouth take effect, the technique used on A Fish Called Wanda.
+"They got confused and caught between two marketing plans," said Idle.